django-functest/django-functest/docs/selenium.rst

 Selenium wrapper
 ================

-The class ``FuncSeleniumMixin`` has some Selenium/full browser specific methods:
+The class ``FuncSeleniumMixin`` has some Selenium/full browser specific methods, as well as the :doc:`common`.

-.. class:: FuncSeleniumMixin
+.. class:: django_functest.FuncSeleniumMixin

    **Configuration**